tagtime/TagTime/README.md

 The core Perl implementation of TagTime itself is in the following files:

 * tagtimed.pl -- the TagTime daemon
-* launch.pl -- launches the pinger by popping up an xterm
+* launch.pl -- launches the pinger by popping up an xterm or similar
 * ping.pl -- prompts for the tags
 * util.pl -- utility functions
 * settings.pl.template -- user-specific settings